 Anzetse Were is a development economist; firstname.lastname@example.org

-This article first appeared in my weekly column with the Business Daily on March 12, 2017
+This article first appeared in my weekly column in the Business Daily on October 10, 2018

 Anzetse Were is a development economist; email@example.com